mlatka9/social-network/README.md

-# Social Media App
+# Social Network

 ## Overview

-Allows users to share their moments with others and find people with the same passions
+Social Media App allows users to share their moments with others and find people with the same passions

 Implemented functionalities:
 - Login through magic links or other social media accounts